-The majority of juveniles who commit delinquent acts, including firsttime juvenile offenders, are likely to be informally processed or diverted from the juvenile justice system (see Chapter 14).
-Relatively few juveniles are chronic offenders (see Chapter 2).
-In fact, most juvenile offenders commit only a few offenses and tend to commit a variety of crimes.
-In other words, whereas it was once thought that juveniles specialized in a particular type of crime-drug sales, for example-research on the topic has revealed that they do not.3 Juvenile offenders are inclined to commit an assortment of offenses, although some may favor a particular type of crime more than others.
-The majority of juvenile offenders commit relatively minor offenses and only a small percentage commit occasional serious crimes (see Chapter 2).4
+The majority of juveniles who commit delinquent acts, including first-time juvenile offenders, are likely to be informally processed or diverted from the juvenile justice system.
+Relatively few juveniles are chronic offenders.
+Most juvenile offenders commit only a few offenses and tend to commit a variety of crimes.
+In other words, whereas it was once thought that juveniles specialized in a particular type of crime-theft or drug sales, for example-research has found that they do not.
+Juvenile offenders are "garden variety offenders," who are inclined to commit an assortment of offenses, although some may favor a particular type of crime more than others.
+The majority of juvenile offenders commit relatively minor offenses and only a small percentage commit occasional serious crimes.